fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

 - `merge`

-  - ✅ should merge two maps
+  - ✅ should merge two dictionaries

-  - ✅ should accept several maps
+  - ✅ should accept several dictionaries

-  - ✅ should accept zero map
+  - ✅ should accept zero dictionary

   - Exceptions